healthchecks/healthchecks/templates/docs/http_api.md

 200 OK
 :   The request succeeded.

-404 Not Found
+404 not found
 :   Could not find a check with the specified ping key and slug combination.

-409 Conflict
+409 ambiguous slug
 :   Ambiguous, the slug matched multiple checks.

 **Example**